 - Bacterial vaginosis (BV) is a common cause of unusual vaginal discharge.
-It doesn't have a counterpart in males and it's not caused by one single pathogen.
 BV isn't a sexually transmitted infection (STI), but it can increase your risk of getting an STI such as chlamydia - Normal vaginal flora appears dominated by one or two species of Lactobacillus.
-Rather than being due to a single organism, BV is caused by complex changes in the balance of the microbiological flora. - Lactobacilli produce H2O2 which lowers the pH- the loss of these organisms permits an increase in pH and overgrowth of vaginal anaerobes (e.g. Bacteroides, Mobiluncus).
-Probably coming from GIT - The newly found bacterial species degrade vaginal peptides into offensive- smelling products and promote discharge and exfoliation of the epithelial layers.
+Rather than being due to a single organism, BV is caused by complex changes in the balance of the microbiological flora. - Lactobacilli produce H2O2 which lowers the pH- the loss of these organisms permits an increase in pH and overgrowth of vaginal anaerobes (e.g. Bacteroides, Mobiluncus). - The newly found bacterial species degrade vaginal peptides into offensive- smelling products and promote discharge and exfoliation of the epithelial layers.